perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 * Requirement: the requirment to check
 * Comparison: the allowed deviation between test run
 * Update existing test runs: if checked, the checks will be evaluated for all existing test runs with matching `System under test`, `Test environment` and `Workload` properties.

+## Reporting template

+> The `reporting template` is set on `workload` level, so this item in the sidebar will be active only when the `workload` property in the `Test run selector` has been set.

+Perfana can produce a test run report can be used to share test results with stakeholders by poviding a selection of relevant graphs with descriptions.
+The report will be generated automatically based on the configured reporting template.

+To add a `panel` to the report template click Add panel{: .btn .fs-5 .mb-4 .mb-md-0 }